thanwinnikki/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

-:bulb: Panel where this can be called :
+:bulb: Panel(s) where this command can be called :
 * Home Panel
 * Group Information Panel